FStarLang/fstar-vscode-assistant/README.md

 2. An hourglass: This line is currently being processed by F*

-3. A question mark: This line was processed by F*, but the user instructed F* to skip proving it (it was checked according to F*'s lax mode)
+3. A question mark: This line was processed by F*, but the user instructed F* to only light check it.

-** Basic Navigation **
+#### Basic Navigation

-* Check file on opening: When a file is opened, F* attempts to check the entire contents of the file, stopping at the first error.
-You should see check marks in the gutter for the prefix of the file that was checked.
+* Fly-check on opening: When a file is opened, F* will, by default, fly-check the entire entire contents of the file, stopping at the first error.
+Any errors will be reported in the problem pane and as "squigglies".
+Symbols are resolved and hover and jump-to-definition tools should work.

-* F*: Check to position: The key-binding `Ctrl+.` advances the checker up to the F* definition that encloses the current cursor position.
+* F*: Check to position: The key-binding `Ctrl+.` advances the checker up to the F* definition that encloses the current cursor position, fully checking.

-* F*: Lax to position: The key-binding `Ctrl+Shift+.` advances the checker by lax-checking the document up to the F* definition enclosing the current cursor position.
+* F*: Light check to position: The key-binding `Ctrl+Shift+.` advances the checker by light-checking the document up to the F* definition enclosing the current cursor position.
   This is useful if you want to quickly advance the checker past a chunk of document which might otherwise take a long time to check.

-* F*: Restart: The key-binding `Ctrl+; Ctrl+.` restarts the F* session for the current document, rewindind the checker to the top of the document and rescanning it to load any dependences that may have changed.
+* F*: Restart: The key-binding `Ctrl+; Ctrl+.` restarts the F* session for the current document, rewindind the checker to the top of the document and rescanning it to load any dependences that may have changed, and fly-checking it to load symbols.

-* Check file on save: When the file is saved, the checker is advances in full checking mode to the end of the document.
+* Check file on save: When the file is saved, or when doing `Ctrl+s`, the checker is advanced in full checking mode to the end of the document.
   This is equivalent to doing `Ctrl+.` on the last line of the document.

-All these commands can be found in the command pallette by doing `Ctrl+Shift+p` and searching for "F*".
-You can also rebind the keybindings as you wish there.

 Note, although checking the document proceeds in a linear, top-down fashion, at no point is any fragment of the document locked.
 You can keep editing a document while F* is checking some prefix of it.

-### Flycheck

-In addition to checking the document as described above, this extension uses a second, completely independent F* process to lax-check the changed part of document at each keystroke.

-This should give you feedback on basic type errors as you type.
+#### Settings

+You can reconfigure some of the behavior of the extension in the "User Settings" menu of VSCode.

+Launch the command pallette using `Ctrl+Shift+p`.

+Search for User Settings and then for `F* VSCode Assistant` in the `Extensions` category.

+You can change the following:

+  * verifyOnOpen: Set this flag to fully check a file when it is opened

+  * laxOnChange: You can choose whether or not F* should light-check a document at every key stroke.

+  * debug: Set this flag to have the extension log debug information to the console.

+You can also change the keybindings:

+In the command pallete, search for "F*" and you can see the commands supported there and view or edit the current key bindings.

 ### Diagnostic squigglies for errors and warnings